Submit Your Sitemap for Free-Instantly Validate and Test Your XML Sitemap

 Regular updates to your sitemaps ensure that search engines are always working with the latest information.

-Tools like Yoast or Rank Math on WordPress will make the XML sitemap and even break it down into multiple sitemaps automatically if your website is huge.
+Tools like Yoast or Rank Math on WordPress will automatically make the XML sitemap and even break it down into multiple sitemaps if your website is huge.

 Webflow’s auto-generated sitemaps also follow Google’s guidelines.

-All you have to do is submit the sitemaps to the search engines, check for any errors, fix them and you’re good to go.
+All you have to do is submit the sitemaps to the search engines, check for any errors, fix them, and you’re good to go.

 Using Sitemap Extensions

-- Video Sitemap: Allows you to include videos, providing details such as duration and view counts.
+• Video Sitemap: You can include videos, providing details such as duration and view counts.

-Implementing these extensions can lead to better indexing and improved visibility of your media assets, optimizing your website’s reach.
+Implementing these extensions can lead to better indexing and visibility of your media assets, optimizing your website’s reach.

 Optimizing Your Sitemap for Better SEO